History, tourist information, and nearby accommodation

 Visits are by guided tour only, on a timed-ticket basis.

-The interiors of Hellens are quite honestly among the most interesting of any historic houses I've had the pleasure of visiting in England (and that's a lot of houses!).
+The interiors of Hellens are among the most interesting of any historic houses I've had the pleasure of visiting in England (and that's a lot of houses!).
 The combination of architectural features, fascinating family history, and historic furnishings makes a tour of Hellens a real treat.

 About Hellens Manor